Table of Contents

 I’m wary of anything now that involves my feet leaving terra firma or with the word jump in it for a while.
 I would be tempted to say don’t try this at home but be a little wary if knees are suspect as it’s it’s harder than it looks.

 Take a large step forward and bend both knees to about 90 degrees with the back knee just above the floor.
 Jump up as high as you can, switching leg position in air and landing in the same position, but with the opposite foot in front.
 Ouch!
 Go for 45 secs, active rest 15 secs.
 Part of the routine.

-An easier way to split the activities is to do something fun, enjoyable for the cardio section.
+An easier way to split the activities is to do something fun, and enjoyable for the cardio section.
 I love to run but a lot of people don’t and many find jogging outdoors an ordeal.

 If it’s something you enjoy doing, like hiking or simply brisk walking then do that.
 As long it enables an elevation in the heart rate it will be beneficial.